paulosuzart/paulosuzart.github.io/_posts/2017-02-11-after-d-comes-cpp.md

 For a compiled language that needs to have libs linked, etc. This is really great stuff.

-D comes with a Template system for generic programming (Like Java Generics or C++ templates, but more porwerful perhaps).
+D comes with a Template system for generic programming (Like Java Generics or C++ templates, but more powerful perhaps).
 It extends to code generation at compile time, allowing a small code base that can produce huge codebases saving a lot of repetition.
 There are many cases where you have to repeat, over and over again the same code.
-Suppose this real case of a visitor that goes trough a AST, gets the children of eath node, then visits them.
+Suppose this real case of a visitor that goes through a AST, gets the children of eath node, then visits them.
 You can easily reach dozens of repetitions.

 The gist below shows a visitor base class `BaseGraphQLVisitor`.
-It visits a `Node`, gets it's children, iterates over it an then calls `visitNameOfTheNodeTypeHere`.
+It visits a `Node`, gets its children, iterates over it an then calls `visitNameOfTheNodeTypeHere`.
 The more you have types, the more you have to type to produce such visitor.

 Check it ou and try to understand what is going on: